James Patton Brownlow: Knoxville campaign

 On December 29, 1863, Brigadier General Sturgis learned that a brigade of Confederate cavalry had moved to Dandridge and sent most of the cavalry opposite Confederate Lieutenant General Longstreet's encampment to destroy it.
 He left only Campbell's brigade to hold the camp and valley at Mossy Creek, Tennessee.
 Campbell positioned his regiments and three cannons of Lilly's battery which had not been sent on the mission to Dandridge in the valley.
 A large Confederate force moved to attack Campbell's regiments, which fell back because they were outnumbered.
 Then, Colonel Campbell ordered the 1st Tennessee Cavalry to charge the Confederates on the right of a brick house, a prominent feature on the field.
 The 1st Tennessee Cavalry made the charge and halted the advance of the entire Confederate line while the 2d Michigan Cavalry, which was fighting dismounted, staggered the Confederate line with rifle fire.
 Campbell then again ordered his advance regiments to fall back and take a position near Lilly's battery and the 9th Pennsylvania Cavalry, fighting as they moved back.
 Despite Colonel Campbell's misgivings, Colonel Brownlow assumed responsibility of ordering a saber charge on the advancing Confederate line of battle.
 The charge drove the Confederates back and the 1st Tennessee took 26 prisoners.
 However, they in turn were forced back by the superior number of Confederate attackers.
 The outnumbered Union force was reinforced at a critical moment and together with the reinforcements, Campbell's men forced the Confederates from the field.
 The 1st Tennessee Cavalry suffered 9 killed and 9 wounded in the battle.
+A Memphis paper incorrectly reported Brownlow killed in action after the Mossy Creek action.